kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 The RBAC API prevents users from escalating privileges by editing roles or role bindings.
 Because this is enforced at the API level, it applies even when the RBAC authorizer is not in use.

+### Restrictions on role creation or update

-A user can only create/update a role if at least one of the following things is true:
+You can only create/update a role if at least one of the following things is true:

-1. They already have all the permissions contained in the role, at the same scope as the object being modified (cluster-wide for a `ClusterRole`, within the same namespace or cluster-wide for a `Role`)
+1. You already have all the permissions contained in the role, at the same scope as the object being modified (cluster-wide for a ClusterRole, within the same namespace or cluster-wide for a Role).
-2. They are given explicit permission to perform the `escalate` verb on the `roles` or `clusterroles` resource in the `rbac.authorization.k8s.io` API group.
+2. You are granted explicit permission to perform the `escalate` verb on the `roles` or `clusterroles` resource in the `rbac.authorization.k8s.io` API group.

-For example, if "user-1" does not have the ability to list secrets cluster-wide, they cannot create a `ClusterRole` containing that permission.
+For example, if `user-1` does not have the ability to list Secrets cluster-wide, they cannot create a ClusterRole containing that permission.
 To allow a user to create/update roles:

-1. Grant them a role that allows them to create/update `Role` or `ClusterRole` objects, as desired.
+1. Grant them a role that allows them to create/update Role or ClusterRole objects, as desired.
-2. Grant them permission to include specific permissions in the roles the create/update:
+2. Grant them permission to include specific permissions in the roles they create/update:
-    * implicitly, by giving them those permissions (if they attempt to create or modify a `Role` or `ClusterRole` with permissions they themselves have not been granted, the API request will be forbidden)
+    * implicitly, by giving them those permissions (if they attempt to create or modify a Role or ClusterRole with permissions they themselves have not been granted, the API request will be forbidden)
-    * or explicitly allow specifying any permission in a `Role` or `ClusterRole` by giving them permission to perform the `escalate` verb on `roles` or `clusterroles` resources in the `rbac.authorization.k8s.io` API group.
+    * or explicitly allow specifying any permission in a `Role` or `ClusterRole` by giving them permission to perform the `escalate` verb on `roles` or `clusterroles` resources in the `rbac.authorization.k8s.io` API group

+### Restrictions on role binding creation or update

-A user can only create/update a role binding if they already have all the permissions contained in the referenced role (at the same scope as the role binding) *or* if they've been given explicit permission to perform the `bind` verb on the referenced role.
+You can only create/update a role binding if you already have all the permissions contained in the referenced role (at the same scope as the role binding) *or* if you have been authorized to perform the `bind` verb on the referenced role.
-For example, if "user-1" does not have the ability to list secrets cluster-wide, they cannot create a `ClusterRoleBinding` to a role that grants that permission.
+For example, if `user-1` does not have the ability to list Secrets cluster-wide, they cannot create a ClusterRoleBinding to a role that grants that permission.
 To allow a user to create/update role bindings:

 1. Grant them a role that allows them to create/update RoleBinding or ClusterRoleBinding objects, as desired.